-4. Practice expressing things in a anger And resentment
+4. Practice expressing things in a anger and resentment

 Reach out to your group of supportive friends and tell them what is making you angry.

 Journal your thoughts.

 Go out for a brisk walk or a workout at your gym or pool.

-- Try a walk in the forest; it is difficult to hang on to resentments when you are surrounded by fresh air and beautiful nature.
+Try a walk in the forest; it is difficult to hang on to resentments when you are surrounded by fresh air and beautiful nature.

 Get involved in social justice activism, where you are working towards a better world with other like-minded people.

 5. Calm your mind

 Replace angry thoughts with positive mantras.
-Practice some self-calming techniques, such as circle breathing, meditation, yoga, mindfulness, staying in the present.
+Practice some self-calming techniques, such as circle breathing, meditation, yoga, mindfulness, and staying in the present.
 Go have a relaxing massage, a cup of herbal tea.